Weddings and Civil Ceremonies frequently asked questions

 - Mansfield Registration Office, County House, Mansfield.
 Current Covid capacity is 15 people plus two registrars

 - Newark Registration Office, The Gilstrap, Newark.
 Current Covid capacity is 12 people plus two registrars

 - Nottinghamshire Register Office, The Turbine, Worksop.
 Current Covid capacity is four people plus two registrars

 Alternatively, you can book to hold your ceremony at one of our approved premises.
 Please be aware that approved venues will have their own capacity limits, so please contact the venue direct to discuss, or via our Celebrate website.

 Not all our approved premises are opening straight away, and it is the duty of the venue to ensure that the legal requirement of social distancing is adhered to.

 When can I give notice of intention to marry?

-During this COVID crisis we are currently only accepting appointments for notice of marriage or civil partnership if your ceremony is due within 3 months.
+During this COVID crisis we are currently only accepting urgent appointments for notice of marriage and civil partnership if your ceremony is due within 3 months.
 Please remember that there is a statutory waiting period of 28 days after notice is given before you can hold your ceremony.